-Subject: Health Development I. (Pedagogy, health education pedagogy) Credit:2 Course classification: compulsory The theoretical or practical character of the subject, "character of the practical (Credit 57%-43%) e training": theoretical and Method or presentation and number of classes (lecture, seminar, field practice) type of subject: lecture and seminar. lecture

-Number of lessons: 14 in the given semester

-Additional (specific) methods and features (if any) applicable to the transfer of the given knowledge: Lectures and supplementary materials will be available in the Moodle system.
+Subject: Health Development I. (Pedagogy, health education pedagogy) Credit:2 Course classification: compulsory The theoretical or practical character of the subject, "character of the practical (Credit 57%-43%) training": theoretical and Method or presentation and number of classes (lecture, seminar, field lecture and seminar. practice) type of subject: lecture Number of lessons: 14 in the given semester Additional (specific) methods and features (if any) applicable to the knowledge: Lectures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures and supplementary materials will be available in the specific structures are specific structures and structures are specific structures and structures are specific structures. -